COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 It has a lot of programmable settings and functions, so it helps to keep the manual handy - - and familiarise yourself with what buttons do what, depending on how long you've pressed them and in what combinations.
 That said, basic operation is very simple and logical and sound quality is good too.

 A minor mod I made to it was to drill the belt clip to take a loop of cord as a lanyard attachment point in place of the wrist loop it comes with.
 The belt clip can be removed (it's quite bulky) and something like a loop of thin dyneema cord through the built in attachment point would do the job too.
+Since the article was written I've done just this and it does make the set much more compact.

 Retail prices seem to range from about £210 to just over £160 at time of writing so it's really worth searching around a bit.
 They often come up secondhand on eBay and can be got for around £100, often either new or almost so.
 Which is how I got mine.